omefire/mirakel-android/Development Tutorial.md

 Everything which has something to do with the taskwarrior sync.

 #### Settings
+Everything which has something to do with the settings part of mirakel.

 #### Tests
 Some tests are generated automatically.
 Just run `build/create_tests.py` in the main directory.